-During the three months ended March 31, 2024, we generated \$39.4 million of cash from operating activities, a 1% increase from the three months ended March 31, 2023.
+During the three six months ended March 31, 2024 June 30, 2024, we generated \$39.4 \$74.6 million of cash from operating activities, operations, a 1% increase \$3.7 million decrease from the three six months ended March 31, 2023 June 30, 2023.
 Cash flows from operating activities are primarily affected by production volumes and commodity prices, net of the effects of settlements of our derivative contracts, and by changes in working capital.
 Any interim cash needs are funded by cash on hand, cash flows from operations or borrowings under our Revolving Credit Facility.
 We typically enter into commodity derivative transactions covering a substantial, but varying, portion of our anticipated future oil and gas production for the next 12 to 24 months.
 A minimum level of derivative coverage is required by certain debt covenants.
 See Part I, Item 3, " Quantitative and Qualitative Disclosures about Market Risk."

 One of the primary sources of variability in our cash provided by operating activities is commodity price volatility, which we partially mitigate through the use of commodity derivative contracts.
 As of March 31, 2024, we had oil swaps covering 1,380,000 Bbls at a weighted average price of \$77.98 per Bbl for the remainder of calendar 2024 and oil swaps covering 465,000 Bbls at a weighted average price of \$73.77 per Bbl for calendar 2025.
 We continually evaluate opportunities to add beneficial commodity derivative contracts and subsequent to March 31, 2024 we have added contracts covering an additional 150,000 Bbls in calendar year 2024 and 450,000 Bbls in calendar year 2025.
-As of March 31, 2024, we had no natural gas derivative contracts.
+As of March 31, 2024 June 30, 2024, we had no natural gas derivative contracts.
 For more information on our outstanding derivatives, see Note 6 ("Derivative Instruments") to the Condensed Consolidated Financial Statements.

-Cash used in investing activities during the three months ended March 31, 2024 was \$32.2 million compared to \$22.7 million during the three months ended March 31, 2023.
-The \$9.5 million increase was primarily related to increased development activity by our operators.
+Cash used in investing activities during the three six months ended March 31, 2024 June 30, 2024 was \$32.2 \$69.9 million compared to \$22.7 \$43.3 million during the three six months ended March 31, 2023 June 30, 2023.
+The \$9.5 \$26.6 million increase was primarily related to increased development activity by our operators. operators on near term development acquisitions made in the past year.
 Our cash used in investing activities reflects actual cash spending, which can lag several months from when the related costs were accrued.
 As a result, our actual cash spending is not always reflective of current levels of development activity.
 Acquisition and development activities are discretionary.
 We monitor our capital expenditures on a regular basis, adjusting the amount up or down, and between projects, depending on projected commodity prices, cash flows and financial returns.
 We supplement development activity on our asset base with opportunistic acquisitions of near-term drilling opportunities when development activity by our operators on our existing properties does not meet our development objectives.
-Our cash spending for acquisition activities was \$6.8 million and \$1.1 million, during the three months ended March 31, 2024 and 2023, respectively.
+Our cash spending for acquisition activities was \$6.8 \$19.9 million and \$1.1 \$4.2 million, during the three six months ended March 31, 2024 June 30, 2024 and 2023, respectively.